System of Care for Adults

-We serve adult Oregon Health Plan members enrolled in Health Share of Oregon/Multnomah Mental Health (previously known as Verity) as well as adults who need treatment but do not have health insurance.
+We serve adult Oregon Health Plan members enrolled in Health Share of Oregon/Multnomah Mental Health as well as adults who need treatment but do not have health insurance.

-If you want help finding the right treatment and Multnomah Mental Health (previously known as Verity) is your mental health insurance plan, call Member Services at (503) 988-5887.
+If you want help finding the right treatment and Multnomah Mental Health is your mental health insurance plan, call Member Services at (503) 988-5887.
 If you don't have insurance and need help finding treatment, call the Mental Health Call Center at (503) 988-4888.
 Both of these numbers are 24 hours a day, seven days a week.

 MHASD contracts with providers to serve consumers in the community as much as possible, amid their own support system rather than in a clinical environment.

 When a county resident becomes dangerous to him- or herself or others, he or she may be placed on an "emergency hold" -i.e. be involuntarily hospitalized- while stabilizing.
 If the person cannot pay for the hospitalization, state law requires the county to cover the costs.